 Once you get the kiss and it has been established that both of you like each other, your objective should be to build comfort.

 Don’t rush into sex, but also don’t shy away from being physical and aggressive.
-Save the serious make outs for the bedroom; there’s no need to get super heavy on the beach or in another public place.
+Save the serious make-outs for the bedroom; there’s no need to get super heavy on the beach or in another public place.

 On the third date, you can suggest to meet up in your place for some wine or have a couple of beers in a bar nearby your place.
-This will help with logistics in order to get her back to your place for some late night fun.
+This will help with logistics to get her back to your place for some late night fun.